mmelodev/mmelodev/README.md

 ## about me:
 **java developer**

-I am currently study computer science at UFRA, but I enjoy anything related to programming.
-At the moment, I'm working as a full-stack java developer.
+I enjoy anything about make cool stuff with programming.
+At the moment, I'm working as a full-stack java developer and currently study computer science at UFRA.

 **stack:**
 - **java 21, spring, mysql, javascript, html, css, node.js**